 - The adjudicator is responsible for handing the results sheet to the Committee Desk at the conclusion of the evening.

-- Results will be posted on the website by the Monday following a debate.
+- Results will usually be posted at the conclusion of a debating evening via our score entry system but will otherwise be posted on the Debating SA website by the Monday following a debate.

 - Teams will be ranked first according to win/loss points, then by aggregate team scores.